Nuitka/Nuitka/Developer_Manual.rst

    On the other hand, types without ``append`` attribute can be eliminated.

-It would be great, if functions provided some sort of analysis on their return type, or a quick way to predict return value properties, based on input value knowledge.
+Therefore, functions through SSA provide an automatic analysis on their return state, or return value types, or a quick way to predict return value properties, based on input value knowledge.

 So this could work: